Metal Roof Replacement Cost: Complete 2025 Pricing Guide

 4. Metal Roofing Labor Cost

 As you probably know, installing a new roof is rather labor-intensive, especially when building with metal.
 A project of this type requires professionals who have metal roofing experience.
-Labor costs will run between $350 and $700 per “square.”
+Labor costs will run between $350 and $700 per “square,” with higher costs in areas like California, New York, and coastal regions, and lower costs in the Midwest and South.”

 Cut Roof Replacement Cost